reswitched/pegaswitch/GUIDE.md

 ---------------------
 1. In a terminal window, navigate to the location you want to install Pegaswitch to, and clone the Pegaswitch git repository using `git clone https://github.com/reswitched/pegaswitch.git`.
 2. Navigate into the new `pegaswitch` directory, and run `npm i`.
 This will install all the modules needed for Pegaswitch to function.
-3. Start Pegaswitch with `sudo node start --setuid <user_id>`.
+3. Start Pegaswitch with `sudo node start --setuid $(id)`.
 Your user id can be found by running `id`, and searching the number next to your username (typically 1000, on a single-user system).
 	- If you are using Puyo Puyo Tetris or fakenews to access Pegaswitch, add `--webapplet` to this command.

 Launching Pegaswitch